Aqueduct (water supply): Ancient aqueducts

-Although particularly associated with the Romans, aqueducts were devised much earlier in Greece, the Near East, Nile Valley, and Indian subcontinent, where peoples such as the Egyptians and Harappans built sophisticated irrigation systems.
+Although particularly associated with the Romans, aqueducts were devised much earlier in Greece, the Near East, Nile Valley, and Indian subcontinent, where people such as the Egyptians and Harappans built sophisticated irrigation systems.
+The Aztecs and Incans also built such systems independently later.
 Roman-style aqueducts were used as early as the 7th century BC, when the Assyrians built an 80 km long limestone aqueduct, which included a 10 m high section to cross a 300 m wide valley, to carry water to their capital city, Nineveh.

 Crete

-Although particularly associated with the Romans, aqueducts were likely first used by the Minoans around 2000 BCE.
+Although particularly associated with the Romans, aqueducts were likely first used by the Minoans around 2000 BC.
 The Minoans had developed what was then an extremely advanced irrigation system, including several aqueducts.

-India
+Deccan

 The Indian subcontinent is believed to have some of the earliest aqueducts.
 Evidence can be found at the sites of present-day Hampi, Karnataka.
 The massive aqueducts near Tungabhadra River supplying irrigation water were once 15 mi long.
 The waterways supplied water to royal bath tubs.